ICJIA/icjia-accessibility-portal/content/faqs.md

 **Only if content is truly archived and not currently used:**

-- Dashboards or courses that are no longer active
+- Dashboards, maps, or courses that are no longer active
 - Historical/archived content not used for current services
 - Content that has been replaced by newer versions